miklevin/MikeLev.in/_posts/2024-11-05-its-all-about-the-clients.md

 I will improve my script and look for something bigger and better.
 I used GitHub Copilot on NeoVim and loved it until I hated it.
 It's too much cognitive overhead just to toggle it enabled and disabled.

+Okay, so the ultimate purpose of my AI SEO Web Framwork is to lead an AI SEO Evolution.
+Website publishers are going to ***want*** their sites crawled by all these new webcrawlers.
+There's really 2 new kinds of crawls going on.

+- More frequent large-scale scrapes to train/update models
+- More frequent small-scale visits for immediate prompt-answering

+You point this system at your site, either connected to Botify or not.
+When attached to Botify, it becomes super-charged because the crawls and analysis are already done and it can just start turning optimization recommendations around to you immediately.
+SEO automations just start queuing up for you to approve.

+## LLM-Powered Crawling for Targeted Indexing

+When the system is not attached to Botify, it still does a ton of useful stuff, just not at scale.
+Controlling crawl-depth of tiny-crawls will be important.
+Also the very housekeeping issues that direct a breadth-first crawl can be up to the LLM instead of going sequential order of the links found on the page.
+In such a way, a brute-force crawl-and-index process can be replaced with a subtle crawl.
+It's small-world-theory, only following the links you need.
+You can actually switch from breadth-first to depth-first, but it will be the exact right depth-path.
+Six degrees of separation.
+Six clicks of content retrieval.